Bring our #REALMEDIAGIRL Workshop to YOUR school or organization!

-#REALMEDIAGIRL (def.): a girl who uses social media to be her true self, speak up for what she believes in, and lift up other girls
+#REALMEDIAGIRL (def.): a girl who uses social media to be her true self, speak up for what she believes in, and lift up other girl

 According to a recent study, “Social media is creating a mental-health crisis for our girls” (Royal Society Public Health, 2018).
-Girls log on to feel more connected with their peers; they typically log off feeling lonelier and more insecure about their bodies and their lives in general.
-In our 90-minute #REALMEDIAGIRL workshop, taught to thousands of girls, we teach participants to think critically about how they use social media and provide concrete ways to change their behavior.
-The impact: 95% of our participants site specific ways they will change their social media behavior to be more positive and empowering for all girls.
-It’s time for girls to flip the media!
+Girls log on to social media platforms to feel more connected with their peers; they typically log off feeling lonelier and more insecure about their bodies and their lives in general.
+In our 90-minute #REALMEDIAGIRL workshop, taught to thousands of girls, we teach participants to think critically about how they use social media sites like Facebook, Instagram, Twitter, Snapchat, and TikTok and provide concrete ways to change their behavior.

-New ways to think critically about technology and its potential for good/bad
+- New ways to think critically about technology and its potential for good/bad through media literacy education

-How to identify the made-up “girl rules” that amp up insecurity and loneliness for girls
+- How to identify the made-up “girl rules” on social media sites that amp up insecurity and loneliness for girls

 If you’re a parent, please share the link above with the educator in your school, camp or organization.